borismus/keysocket/README.md

    `git clone git@github.com:max99x/keysocket.git`
 3. Build the app for your system:
     * **Mac**
-      Go into the `server` directory and run setup.py:
+      Go into the `server-mac` directory and run setup.py:
       `python setup.py py2app`
       The app is built in `./dist/Key Socket.app`.
     * **Windows**